Officer in Black man’s killing: from leader to defendant

 In a matter of days, the white police officer who fatally shot a Black man in a Minneapolis suburb went from being a respected professional who trained less experienced colleagues and led the department’s union, to a criminal defendant held up by community activists as a symbol of police aggression toward Black people.

-Former Brooklyn Center police officer Kim Potter shot 20-year-old Daunte Wright in the chest during a Sunday traffic stop while she was training another officer.
+Former Brooklyn Center police officer Kim Potter shot 20-year-old Daunte Wright in the chest during a Sunday traffic stop while she was training other officers.
 She offered her resignation Tuesday as outrage grew over Wright’s death and Brooklyn Center Mayor Mike Elliott moved to fire her.
 The 26-year veteran was arrested Wednesday and charged with second-degree manslaughter.

 Tim Gannon, the Brooklyn Center Police chief who also resigned Tuesday, has said Potter meant to fire her Taser at Wright.
 He called the shooting “an accidental discharge.”
 But activists said that was no excuse; that with her years of experience, Potter should not have made that mistake.
 And now they want more than her resignation: They want to make sure she can never work as a police officer again.